-After working with over 500 of the world’s most ambitious brands to help them make sense of martech, we learnt a thing or two about marketing technology.
+After working with over 500 of the world’s most ambitious brands to help them make sense of martech, we've learnt a thing or two about marketing technology.

-From these experiences over the years, we’ve put together our top 12 tips that you can use to plan and futureproof your martech stack.
+Using this knowledge we’ve put together our top 12 tips that you can use to plan and futureproof your Martech Spine and Strategy.

 1. The martech landscape is just a fun bibliography